Difference between thermostat and

 HVAC

-The answer to 'difference between thermostat and' is that a thermostat is a device that controls the temperature in a room or building, while a sensor is a device that measures and monitors environmental conditions like temperature, humidity, or air quality.
-Thermostats are used to regulate heating and cooling systems, allowing homeowners to set a desired temperature and automatically adjust the system to maintain that temperature.
-Sensors, on the other hand, are used to gather data about the environment without directly controlling it.
+The answer to 'difference between thermostat and' is that a thermostat is a device that controls the temperature in a building, while a sensor is a device that measures and monitors temperature and other environmental conditions.
+Thermostats are used to set the desired temperature and turn the HVAC system on and off to maintain that temperature, while sensors simply measure and report the temperature without controlling the system.

 Step-by-Step Guide